VSAC-Assisted Scholarships Application

 4 STEPS TO APPLYING FOR VSAC-ASSISTED SCHOLARSHIPS

-- Review the scholarship booklet and identify the scholarships you are eligible to apply for.
+- Review the scholarship booklet and identify the scholarships you're eligible to apply for.
 To apply for a VSAC-assisted scholarship (with certain exceptions, noted in the booklet), you must be a Vermont resident and a U.S. citizen.
 Certain scholarships have additional eligibility requirements.

 Remember to write down the VSAC ID (found in the scholarships booklet) for each scholarship you want to apply for.
-You will need to enter this number into the Unified Scholarship Application (USA).
+You'll need to enter this code into the Unified Scholarship Application (USA).

 - Log into your MyVSAC account.
 If you don’t have a MyVSAC account, click on “Register now” in the box labeled “New to MyVSAC?” and follow the directions to create an account.

 - Fill out the Unified Scholarship Application.

-- Click on “Apply for Scholarships” under Scholarships.
+- Click on “Work with VSAC-Assisted Scholarships” under Scholarships.

 - After you've completed your USA online, submit all required document (see below) to VSAC: